You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

 To backup now to your WD Elements drive.

-Look at the top of your Mac’s Desktop.
-And then look for the Time Machine Icon.
+Look at the top of your Mac’s desktop for the Time Machine icon.

 It looks a bit like a clock with an anti clockwise arrow on it.